Brought to you by the Duluth Amateur Hockey Association and the City of Duluth Parks and Recreation Department

 Basic skill practicing.
 This level is designated for children who are looking to practice basic skating skills.

-Because space is limited, please bring a $50 check for your refundable reservation fee made out to DAHA to your first session.
-If you attend 4 of the 6 sessions, at the end of your session you will get your $50 check returned.
-At the end of Session 2 you may opt to apply your returned reservation check to DAHA's mite hockey program registration.
-The 12 Learn to Skate Sessions are free with your attendance at 4 of 6 lessons each session.
+The Learn to Skate Program is free -- however, because space is limited, please bring a $50 check for your refundable reservation fee made out to DAHA to your first session.
+If you attend 6 of the 8 sessions, you will get your $50 check returned after the final weekend of the program.

 Learn to Skate Head Coach

-Patti Cane has directed the Learn to Skate program since its beginning.
+Patti Cane has directed the Duluth Learn to Skate program since its founding nearly 20 years ago.

 Mrs. Patti, has been with DAHA from the birth of the Learn to Skate Program.
 She has over 30 years of skating experience working with other coaches, children of various ages and parents.
 She is excited to guide and develop proper habits as well as share the love of skating with as many people as she can.
 When Patti is not on the ice, she is at Congdon Creek Preschool directing and teaching children or spending time with her family.